cobaltt7/strife.js/README.md

 Type: `ClientOptions`

 Options to pass to discord.js.
-As in discord.js, the only required property is `intents`. strife.js has some defaults on top of discord.js's:
+As in discord.js, the only required property is `intents`. strife.js has some defaults on top of discord.js's, which will be merged with these options, but all are still overridable.

 -   `allowedMentions` is set to only ping users by default (including replied users) to avoid accidental mass pings
 -   `failIfNotExists` is set to `false` to return `null` instead of erroring in certain cases
 -   `partials` is set to all available partials to avoid missed events

-Of course, these are all overridable.

 #### `modulesDirectory`

 Type: `string`

 The directory to import modules from.
 See [Usage](#usage) for detailed information.
-It is recommended to set this to `path.resolve(path.dirname(url.fileURLToPath(import.meta.url)), "./modules")`.
+It is recommended to set this to `fileURLToPath(new URL("./modules", import.meta.url))`.
+Omit to not load any modules.

 #### `botToken`

 Type: `string | undefined`

-The token to sign in to Discord with.
-Defaults to `process.env.BOT_TOKEN`
+The token to connect to Discord with.
+Defaults to `process.env.BOT_TOKEN`.

 #### `commandErrorMessage`